Felicia Chin: Early life

 In May 2010, Chin announced that she would be switching to part-time acting to study for a BBA degree in the National University of Singapore Business School.
 In 2012, Chin told the Singaporean magazine 8 Days that she would be in Shanghai for one year as part of the NUS Overseas Colleges programme.

 In 2013, Chin announced that she would be returning to full-time acting without completing her studies.
 She decided to drop her stage name as well and use her given name instead.

-Chin has gotten 10 out of 10 Top 10 Most Popular Female Artistes from 2006-2010, 2015–2019 and 2022 respectively.